 - Everyone must always wear a mask covering their nose and the mouth.
 Face shields are NOT an acceptable alternative.

 - We will not have any worship aids, hymnals or prayer cards.
 You may bring your own personal aids, printed or electronic.

 - Please do not leave anything in the pew or pew racks.

-- Always maintain social distancing (when seated, on communion lines and when entering/leaving the church, Narthex.
-Kamel Life Center or gymnasium
+- Always maintain social distancing (when seated, on communion lines and when entering/leaving the church and Narthex).
+Follow usher’s direction.

 - Please keep 6 feet between different households and/or individuals.

 - The collection baskets will not be passed.
-You may place contributions in the collection boxes located inside the entrance to the church and gymnasium.
+You may place contributions in the collection boxes located inside the entrance to the church.
 There is also a mail slot in the Narthex for envelopes.

 - Ushers will direct the Communion lines.
 Please follow their instructions.

 - The mask should be removed just prior to receiving Communion.

 - Communion will be received on the bare hand.

 V. Dismissal Guidelines.

 - Ushers will direct row by row exit starting at the back of the church or gym.